adamgreig/supervide/firmware/README.md

 First install the latest Rust nightly.
 We use nightlies because the special compilation magic to make this work is an "unstable" feature only allowed in nightlies for now.

     curl -s https://static.rust-lang.org/rustup.sh | sudo sh -s -- --channel=nightly

+Now you can either just run `make` and it will build `libcore.rlib` for you, or you can do it manually as follows, replacing `~/Projects/supervide` as
+appropriate:

+    cd /tmp
     HASH=$(rustc --version | cut -f 3 -d " " | cut -c 2-)

-Now fetch the latest Rust source and use it to compile the core library for STM32F0.
-Replace `~/Projects/supervide/` as appropriate.

-    cd /tmp
     wget https://github.com/rust-lang/rust/archive/$HASH.zip
     unzip rust-$HASH*.zip
     cd rust-$HASH*